 In particular, it lowers the threshold for which a police officer can demand that you blow into a roadside screening device.
-Under current Canadian laws, an officer must have a “reasonable suspicion” that a driver has alcohol in their body before they can demand that you blow into a roadside device.

 There is no question that these laws will give rise to legal challenges across Canada on constitutional grounds under the Charter of Rights and Freedoms and it is possible that they will ultimately be found lacking.
 No doubt the Supreme Court of Canada will become involved.
 If you find yourself charged with impaired driving, refusing to blow or any of the drinking and driving or drugging and driving offences, you should call a lawyer as soon as you can.

 Drug Impaired Driving – New Offenses for Cannabis aka Marijuana

 The Canadian criminal laws on impaired driving by alcohol and impaired driving by drugs are undergoing significant change with the passage of recent amendments to the Criminal Code via the Statutes of Canada 2018, Chapter 21.
 Also known as Bill C-46.
 The major section headings in this new legislation can be found below.